Realistic Defocus Blur for Multiplane Computer-Generated Holography: Evaluation

 \paragraph{Edge fringe} The edge fringe issue in CGH is typically highly apparent in contents dominated by black pixels, making such content an excellent way to quantify our improvement over existing literature.
 In Figure~\ref{fig:sparse_content}, we compare our method against the state of the art while targeting sparse content dominated by black pixels.
 Our method distinguishes itself as an edge fringe artifact free result.

 \paragraph{Blur size and number of depth planes.} Our multiplane CGH generation pipeline can generate images with various multiple quantization levels in depth.
-In addition, our CGH pipeline offers control over blur size, rendering scenes in a styled way according to a viewer's taste.
+In addition, our CGH pipeline offers control over blur size, potentially leading to rendering scenes in a styled way according to a viewer's taste.
 In our method, Gaussian Kernels can be replaced with Zernike polynomials in the future to support the prescription of a viewer.
 We provide the evidence that our CGH pipeline can provide images with various quantizations and blur sizes as in our supplementary materials.

+\paragraph{Required computational resources.} For our method, optimizing a full color hologram for a scene with eight target planes takes 57 seconds with a memory footprint of 4623 MB using NVIDIA GeForce RTX 3070 laptop GPU with 8~GB memory.
+In comparison, our baseline with naive targeting takes 55 seconds to run while requiring 4587 MB on the same GPU.
+It should be noted that tensor-holography~\cite{shi2021towards} is significantly faster than optimization methods as it replaces the iterative optimizations with a network.
+For our case it takes almost 1.5 second to generate a full color hologram and requires 5908 MB of memory.

 \paragraph{Projection distances.} The standard literature in the previous ten years mainly relied on generating images away from an SLM, either inside or in front of it (e.g.,~\cite{peng2020neural,kim2022holographicglasses}).
 Specifically, augmented reality near-eye display designs that place SLMs in front of an eye~\cite{kim2022holographicglasses} could benefit from improved CGH methods that work better in long projection distance cases as these displays generate images inside an SLM.
 Typically, the edge fringe artifacts become more apparent, and image quality gets worse when images are reconstructed away from an SLM.
 These issues make the long projection distance case a perfect base for analyzing the quality of CGH methods.
-In our pipeline, if we update our forward model in Equation~\ref{equ:forward} by dropping the back projection part, leading to

-and if we drop our phase update rule in Equation~\ref{equ:phase_update_rule}, we can use our multiplane CGH pipeline for long projection distances.
+In our pipeline, if we update our forward model in Equation~\ref{equ:forward} by dropping the back projection part, leading to $u(x,y) = O_{h}(x,y,) * h_{r}(x,y)$, and if we drop our phase update rule in Equation~\ref{equ:phase_update_rule}, we can use our multiplane CGH pipeline for long projection distances.
 In our supplementary, we provide an evidence that our method improves image quality also in long projection distances.
 We provide \textit{an evidence for compatibility to AR near-eye display}, our readers can consult to our supplementary material for this evidence.

 Using our proof-of-concept holographic display, we demonstrated a complete multiplane CGH calculation pipeline with near-accurate defocus blur.
 While we noticeably mitigate edge fringe issues and our results approximate natural focus blur, there are remaining issues and potential new research paths.
 These issues and research paths includes occlusion in multiplanar holography, perceptual holography and practical issues.
 We expand on these topics with a discussion included in our summplementary.